MayaFlux/MayaFlux/docs/Tutorials/SculptingData/VisualMateriality.md

 }
 ```

 Run this.
 The grid receives periodic disturbances.
-When you're silent, particles flow fluidly—springs are weak.
-When you speak, the structure rigidifies—springs tighten.
+When you're silent, particles flow fluidly, springs are weak.
+When you speak, the structure rigidifies, springs tighten.
 Sound becomes material property.

 ---